titulebolide/huawei-oem-bruteforce/README.md

 It uses a bruteforce method, based on the Luhn algorithm and the IMEI identifier used by the manufacturer to generate the unlocking code.

 The original version was developed by [SkyEmi](https://github.com/SkyEmie).
 I made some tweaks for saving failed attempts to file, because brutforcing is taking a **looooooong** time.
-I'm trying to hack my P20 Pro with this.
-Because Huawei placed another obstacle in th way, as you have 5 attempts for inserting the unlook key, than your phone will restart automatically.
-So I have to reboot in fastboot mode every 4 attempts.
-This increases the amount of time while trying, but couldn't find a better solution.

 ## Instructions

+### Prerequisites
+- Python > 3.7
+- PyPI
+- ADB
+- Fastboot

 ### Connecting a device in ADB mode